How to become a dramatherapist

 You'll be expected to have practical drama experience.

 You'll also be expected to have paid or voluntary experience in helping people to deal with issues like mental health.

 - a degree in a relevant subject for postgraduate study

-You may be able to do an arts therapist degree apprenticeship.
+You might be able to do an Arts Therapist Level 7 Degree Apprenticeship.